 Term of Special Taxes.
-Pursuant to the Rate and Method, the Facilities Special Tax levy is authorized to be levied for a period not to exceed forty-five years commencing with Fiscal Year 2021-22.
+Pursuant to the Rate and Method, the Facilities Special Tax levy is authorized to be levied for a period not to exceed fifty years commencing with Fiscal Year 2023-24.

 Estimated Debt Service Coverage.
-Based on the expected buildout of the District, Assigned Special Tax rates set forth in the Rate and Method are at least 110% of debt service on the Bonds in each Bond Year plus estimated Administrative Expenses.
+Based on the expected buildout of the District, Assigned Special Tax rates set forth in the Rate and Method are at least 110% of debt service on the Bonds in each Bond Year plus estimated Administrative Expenses of \$40,000 escalating 2% each fiscal year beginning July 1, 2025.
 The District may levy up to the Maximum Special Tax rates on Taxable Property within the District.
 See "- Rate and Method of Apportionment - Maximum Special Tax, Assigned Special Tax and Backup Special Tax" and "- Rate and Method of Apportionment - Exempt Property."

 Pursuant to the Rate and Method, the status of Developed Property is based on building permits issued as of May 1 of the Fiscal Year preceding the Fiscal Year for which the Special Tax is levied.
-As of July 17, 2023, building permits had been issued for 131 anticipated residential parcels within the District; accordingly, assuming no additional building permits are obtained prior to May 1, 2024, 131 taxable parcels within the District will be classified as Developed Property for the Fiscal Year 2024-25 Special Tax levy.
+As of August 1, 2024, building permits had been issued for 509 residential parcels within the District.
+Accordingly, assuming no additional building permits are obtained prior to May 1, 2025, 509 parcels will be classified as Developed Property and 17 parcels will be classified as Undeveloped Property for the Fiscal Year 2025-26 Special Tax levy.
+Since August 1, 2024, and as of October 1, 2024, Lennar Homes has obtained an additional nine building permits.
 See "PROPERTY OWNERSHIP AND THE DEVELOPMENT."